-- There are two rates of maintenance grant.
-The adjacent rate (if you live less than 45 kilometres from the college) and the non-adjacent rate (if you live more than 45 kilometres from the college).
-Detailed information on financial supports for students can be found on the website: www.susi.ie - New applicants who are in receipt of the Back to Education Allowance and the VTOS allowance for those pursuing PLC courses will be ineligible for student grants.
-The cost of the student services charge and any fees payable to colleges will continue to be met for eligible students by the Exchequer on their behalf - For grant eligibility the student must be resident in the State for 3 of the past 5 years - For re-entry as an independently assessed mature student the duration of the break in studies must be at least 3 years
+- New applicants who are in receipt of the Back to Education Allowance and the VTOS allowance for those pursuing PLC courses will be ineligible for student grants. - For grant eligibility the student must be resident in the State for 3 of the past 5 years - For re-entry as an independently assessed mature student the duration of the break in studies must be at least 3 years - The Student Grant Scheme also contains a "second chance" provision whereby mature students who previously attended but did not successfully complete a course who re-enter an approved course following a break in studies of at least five years may be assessed for grant assistance.